Sensory Support

 Empowering you through Specialist Sensory Support

-At Action Deafness, our Sensory Support offers a range of support, resources and training for Deaf, Deafblind, Hard of Hearing, Blind, and people with sight loss.
+Our Sensory Support offers a range of support, resources and training for Deaf, Deafblind, Hard of Hearing, Blind, and people with sight loss.
 Our aim is to enhance your independence and quality of life, empowering you to navigate daily life with confidence.
 We offer a free needs assessment upon referral.

 Carla's Story